 II.
 All reasonable care will be taken over copyrighted works sent to us.
 Works uploaded by you onto our system are not opened by any of the Copyright House staff unless you request us to do so.
 Your uploaded works will be encrypted and securely stored in different geographical locations to ensure the safety of your work and proof of copyright.

 III.
 Copyright House may make any changes to its websites and promotional literature about its services, that it believes necessary to correct errors or omissions, without any liability to the client.

 IV.
 Copyright House may make duplicates of registered works to be deposited with a notary of public.
 All duplicates will be treated as highly confidential.

 V. Copyright House reserves the right to vary subscription fees from time to time.
 However, any such changes made will not be applied to subscription fees that have already been paid.
-If you have a recurring subscription, then you'll be automatically be charged the same amount for each following recurring payment.
-However, if your recurring payments cannot be made by our payment processor (PayPal), then a new recurring payment, or a one-time payment can be set up in order to renew or upgrade your copyright account subscription.
-You will then have to pay the fees as advertised at that time.
+If you have a recurring subscription, then you'll automatically be charged the same amount for each following recurring payment.
+However, if your recurring payments cannot be made by our payment processor (PayPal), then a new recurring payment can be set up in order to renew your copyright account subscription.
+This new recurring payment will be the same amount as your original recurring payment.
 To prevent interruption of your recurring payments, we advise you to ensure that there are a) enough funds in your PayPal account, b) that your card details that PayPal holds are up-to-date, c) that your email address that PayPal holds are up-to-date and d) to read any emails that PayPal may send to you to inform you that the next recurring payment could not be made.